PRaczyla/Scaling-Network-Functions-in-Kubernetes-environment/README.txt

 source/
     Original local source manifests, Helm charts, Ansible files and scripts.

+upf_scaling_v2.yaml
+   Script used for measurements and executing iperf test

+mongo.txt
+   Command to populate MongoDB database

+prepare-ran-once-before-playbook.sh
+   Restarting gNB and UE, togeter with clearing old policies to ensure proper UE registration

 IMPORTANT:
 The resources directory is a RAW snapshot of the Kubernetes API.